Our Area - The Flora Stream Catchment

 • Supports 24 different ecosystems including tiny, unique forest wetlands

-• Has at least 88 species categorised as threatened or at risk
+• Has at least 90 species categorised as threatened or at risk

-• non-native predators especially mustelids (stoats, weasels and ferrets) and rodents
+• Non-native predators especially mustelids (stoats, weasels and ferrets) and rodents

-• introduced herbivores including hares and deer
+• Introduced herbivores including hares, deer, goats and pigs

-• other non-native species that disrupt ecosystem functioning such as weeds, pigs and wasps
+• Other non-native species that disrupt ecosystem functioning such as weeds, pigs and wasps

-• climate change
+• Climate change

 Currently we have no tools for effective management of some of these threats.
 FOF's work is focussed on what we can do, now, and understanding the threats for which we hope tools will be available in future (e.g. alpine zone).